 We also derive the speed of the traces from the GPS data.
 Most of the GPS points are recorded with the time interval of 1 second, but due to the diversity of loggers, the interval between GPS points are not the same for all points and it can be a few seconds for some points.
-In highway area we set 250 kilometers per hour as the limit of the vehicle's speed: if the speed for one line segment is larger than 250 kilometers per hour we just think that it is the distance the vehicle moved in 2 or more seconds and calculate the speed till it is less than 250 kilometers per hour as a threshold to calculate the speed of the traces.
-Figure 1 shows a section of the data set in the highway area before and after preprocessing.
-Figure 2 shows the speed of the traces in two areas: darker color indicates lower speed.
+In highway area we set 250 kilometers per hour as the limit of the vehicle's speed: if the speed for one line segment is larger than 250 kilometer per hour we just think that it is the distance the vehicle moved in 2 or more seconds and calculate the speed till it is less than 250 kilometer per hour.
+In the urban area we use 100 kilometer per hour as a threshold to calculate the speed of the traces.
+Figure 1shows a section of the data set in the highway area before and after preprocessing.
+Figure 2 shows the speed of the traces in two areas: dark color indicates low speed.
 It clearly shows the lower speeds in the exit lanes of the highway situation, and also on the left-turn lane in the inner-city situation.